stacks-network/docs/_core/smart/tutorial.md

 Now, let's have a look at a Clarity smart contract and get familiar with the basic language design characteristics.

-1. Still inside the terminal, list the contents of the `contracts/sample` folder.
+1. Still inside the terminal, list the contents of the `contracts` folder.

     ```bash
-    ls contracts/sample
+    ls contracts
     ```

     This directory contains a hello world Clarity contract.
 Note that all Clarity files have a `.clar` suffix.